newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 ### 4. Align on Team Member Roles and Responsibilities

 Roles and responsibilities for each stakeholder should be identified.
-Typically, this involves Executive Sponsors who are periodically updated on progress, and working members who collaborate to move development forward.
+Typically, this involves executive sponsors who are periodically updated on progress, and working members who collaborate to move development forward.

 If team member roles and responsibilities aren’t immediately clear, it can be helpful to schedule a separate meeting to complete a responsibility chart, commonly known as a RACI (responsible, accountable, consulted, informed).
 Collectively working through this framework will ensure all team members are aligned on their respective roles and responsibilities.